daifuku48/daifuku48/README.md

-# Hi There, I am Danil Kharytonov :computer:
+# Hi There, I am Danylo Kharytonov :computer:

 I'm an Android developer!
 Welcome to my GitHub!